 The City of Pleasanton obtains its insurance through a self-insured pool.
 Work will be insured for sales price less 30% from the time of delivery, in duly noted condition, until the specified pickup date.
 Work remaining after this date will not be insured.
 In the case of an insurance claim, proof of prior sales/valuation of work would be required.
 The City of Pleasanton retains the right to refuse acceptance of an art submittal if it deems that the asking price does not reflect the true value.

-- Artwork is prescreened and evaluated by the visual arts coordinator, or designees, based on artistic merit, quality, and originality, treatment of subject matter, craftsmanship, professional presentation, and relationship to the particular theme or subject matter of an upcoming exhibition.
+- Artwork is prescreened and evaluated by gallery curator and staff based on artistic merit, quality, and originality, treatment of subject matter, craftsmanship, professional presentation, and relationship to the particular theme or subject matter of an upcoming exhibition.

 - The City of Pleasanton reserves the right of final selection of all artwork to be displayed in the galleries and hallways and other City venues and facilities.
 Exhibit location of each work of art displayed within the facility is also at the City’s discretion.

-- As pertains specifically to the HARRINGTON ART GALLERY:
+- As pertains specifically to the HARRINGTON GALLERY:

-- Artworks are prescreened and evaluated by the visual arts coordinator, or his or her designee, based on artistic merit, quality, originality, treatment of the subject matter, craftsmanship, professional presentation, spatial limitations of exhibit areas, and relationship to the particular theme or subject matter of an exhibit.
+- Artworks are prescreened and evaluated by the gallery curator, or his or her designee, based on artistic merit, quality, originality, treatment of the subject matter, craftsmanship, professional presentation, spatial limitations of exhibit areas, and relationship to the particular theme or subject matter of an exhibit.

 - As pertains specifically to the LOBBY AND HALLWAY EXHIBITION AREAS:

-The Lobby and upper hallway exhibition areas are not exclusively gallery spaces and are not public forums.
+Note: The lobby and upper hallway exhibition areas are not exclusively gallery spaces and are not public forums.
 Both spaces are the primary passageways for members of the public, including many children, to reach the Firehouse Theater and art studios.
-Accordingly, the City of Pleasanton discourages artwork proposals for the lobby and hallway exhibition areas which include significant elements of sexually explicit imagery, nudity, graphic depiction of violence, or profanity.
+Accordingly, the City of Pleasanton discourages artwork entries that include significant elements of sexually explicit, overtly political or religious imagery and content, graphic depiction of violence, or profanity.